Sonos promises to fix audio dropout issue introduced with its latest software update

-Sonos has responded to calls from its users to fix a bug introduced with the latest update to its software that is reportedly causing audio dropouts when listening to audio on a multichannel surround set-up.
+Sonos has responded to calls from its users to fix a bug introduced with its latest software update.
+The bug is reportedly causing audio dropouts when listening to Sonos speakers in a multichannel surround set-up.

 The latest firmware for the Sonos operating system, version 14.6, was released on April 19th and included bug fixes as well as adjustable volume control for the Beam Gen 2's virtual height channels.
 However, since then, the company has been inundated with reports on its own forum and on Reddit of erratic audio for those with a Sonos Beam Gen 2 or Sonos Arc surround set-up.